Puerto Rican cuisine: Puerto Rican dishes

+Traditional Puerto Rican breakfasts are characterized by their high energy value.
+Notable dishes include serenata de bacalao (salted codfish salad) and artisanal mashed root vegetables or tubers stand out.
+Furthermore, the use of crops like (batata, malanga) or pumpkin allows for the creation of pancakes de viandas.
 Although Puerto Rican diets can vary greatly from day to day, there are some markedly similar patterns to daily meals.
 Dinners almost invariably include a meat, and rice and beans.